 The portable shrine called Sagicho is decorated after the zodiac of the year, and you will see lots of creativity from the locals by using food ingredients to form the shape of the animal of the year.
 More than a dozen portable shrines parade through each town.

 Once the winner of the Sagicho is decided, all of the Sagicho are ceremoniously burned.
-While the floats go up in smoke, men dance wildly in close proximity to the flames and prays for the peace of the year with the burning flames.
+While the floats go up in smoke, men dance wildly in close proximity to the flames and pray for the peace of the year with the burning flames.

-4. Beginning of April: Kanamara Festival かなまら祭 [Kawasaki]
+4. Beginning of April: Kanamara Festival (Kawasaki)

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Kanamara Festival

-Date: To be announced, First Sunday of April
+Date: First Sunday of April

-At Kanamara Festival, not only do you get a chance to enjoy the huge penis on the portable shrine, you can also savour the delicacies of sweets and souvenirs in the shape of penises.
+At Kanamara Festival, not only do you get a chance to enjoy the huge penis on the portable shrine, but you can also savour the delicacies of sweets and souvenirs in the shape of penises.

 This festival was born from the idea that “a festival that everyone can enjoy in the daytime, regardless of their status or sexual orientation, even if they are ill.”
 For this reason, it also has great significance for the Japanese LGBTQ community.